 Decisions about which of two correlated variables to remove can be based on many considerations including biological understanding about which is expected to exhibit an influence on the organism under consideration, the strength of the relationship between each predictor and response, and the number of other predictors with which each variable is also correlated.

-Multiple iterations can be run at this screen, allowing the user to investigate the relationships among the environmental predictor variables and choose the most appropriate set to be used in the subsequent modeling.
-When the desired set of variables has been chosen, the “OK” button is selected and processing will resume in the VisTrails workflow.

 Modeling

 Currently five models are available in the SAHM package.
 Maxent is used for modeling presence only data.
-Generalized Linear Model (GLM), Multivariate Adaptive Regression Splines (MARS), Boosted Regression Tree, and Random Forest are appropriate for fitting models to presence/absence data as well as count data all of these except Random Forest work under the assumption that a count response can be modeled as Poisson.
-Random Forest is less restrictive.
+Generalized Linear Model (GLM), Multivariate Adaptive Regression Splines (MARS), Boosted Regression Tree, and Random Forest are appropriate for fitting models to presence/absence data as well as presence-only data and GLM, MARS, and BRT can be used for count data as well under the assumption that a count response can be modeled as Poisson.
 GLM, MARS, Boosted Regression Tree, and Random Forest are all implemented in R and have similar options and input requirements and produce similar output.
 A brief discussion of each model is provided here followed by a discussion of the interpretation of common output.
 Input options are described in the user manual as well as the module documentation within VisTrails.
 Maxent was written in Java and has quite different requirements and will be discussed separately.

 Generalized Linear Model (GLM)

 This is basically linear regression adapted to binary presence-absence or count data.
 We used a bidirectional stepwise procedure to select covariates to be used in the model.
-That is, we began with a null model and calculated the AIC (Akaike Information Criterion) score for each covariate which could be added to the model.
-AIC is a measure of how well the model fits the data with a penalty based on the number of covariates in the model.
-In the first step, we add the covariate with the best AIC score.
-In the next step we calculate AIC scores for all two-covariate models and again add the covariate that most improves the AIC, and so on.
-At each step, we also look at the change in AIC from dropping each covariate currently in the model.
-The stepwise procedure ends when no additions or removals result in an improvement in AIC.
+That is, we began with a null model and calculated the AIC (Akaike Information Criterion) or BIC (Bayesian Information Criterion) score for each covariate which could be added to the model.
+AIC and BIC are measures of how well the model fits the data with a penalty based on the number of covariates in the model.
+In the first step, we add the covariate with the best AIC/BIC score.
+In the next step we calculate AIC/BIC scores for all two-covariate models and again add the covariate that most improves the AIC, and so on.
+At each step, we also look at the change in AIC/BIC from dropping each covariate currently in the model.
+The stepwise procedure ends when no additions or removals result in an improvement in AIC/BIC.

 Multivariate Adaptive Regression Splines (MARS)